Mental exhaustion can be a serious issue, leading to feelings of fatigue, apathy, and difficulty functioning in everyday life.

 Now that you have an understanding of the concept and the differences between physical exhaustion, stress, and mental exhaustion, let’s turn to the causes of mental exhaustion.

 Here are some common causes of mental exhaustion.

-One of the most common causes of mental exhaustion is overworking or working long hours.
+One of the most common causes of mental exhaustion and job burnout is overworking or working long hours.

-Working long hours can take a toll on your physical and mental health, leading to feelings of fatigue, stress, and anxiety.
+Working long hours can lead to a buildup of long-term stress, which can take a toll on your physical and mental health, resulting in feelings of fatigue, stress, anxiety, and the risk of burnout.
 Additionally, working long hours often means having less time for other activities such as socialising, exercising, or taking care of yourself.